Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Introduction

 The computation of Voronoi diagrams has been well studied in recent decades.
 Although many methods have been presented, each of them is with inherent defects.
 Some algorithms including divide-and-conquer~\cite{Shamos1975-DivideAndConquerVoronoi}, incremental insertion~\cite{Green1978-DirichletIncrement}, and sweep-line~\cite{Fortune1987-SweepVoronoi} were developed only for the planar domains and are hard to use in higher dimensional spaces.
-Despite jump flooding algorithm (JFA)-based method~\cite{Rong2006-JFAVoronoi,Rong2011-JFACVT} being capable of dealing with 2D and 3D cases, it was designed to cluster pixels from a preset texture for parallel computation on GPUs, thus generating approximate Voronoi cells and being incompatible with irregular domains.
-To obtain Voronoi diagrams of general cases, the Delaunay triangulation (DT)-based~\cite{Aurenhammer1991-Voronoi, Yan2009-Remeshing,Yan2013-ClippedVoronoi} and \textit{k}-nearest neighbors (\textit{k}NN)-based methods~\cite{Levy2013-kNNVoronoi, Ray2018-MeshlessVoronoi, Liu2022-GPU3DVoronoi} are more popular.
+Despite jump flooding algorithm (JFA)-based method~\cite{Rong2006-JFAVoronoi,Rong2011-JFACVT} being capable of dealing with 2D and 3D cases, it was designed to cluster pixels from a preset texture for parallel computation on GPUs, thus generating approximate Voronoi cells and being incompatible with complex domains.
+To obtain Voronoi diagrams of general cases, the Delaunay triangulation (DT)-based~\cite{Aurenhammer1991-Voronoi, Yan2009-Remeshing,Yan2013-ClippedVoronoi} and \textit{k}-nearest neighbors (\textit{k}NN)-based methods~\cite{Levy2013-kNNVoronoi} are more popular.
 However, the former highly relies on the Delaunay triangulation of the given sites, while the construction of triangulation is time-consuming.
 The latter which solely depends on \textit{k}NN queries has attracted much attention in recent years.
-The cell generation is independent of each other and suitable for parallel computation~\cite{Han2017-GPURVD,Ray2018-MeshlessVoronoi,Liu2022-GPU3DVoronoi}.
+The cell computation is independent of each other and suitable for parallel computation~\cite{Ray2018-MeshlessVoronoi,Han2017-GPURVD,Liu2022-GPU3DVoronoi,Basselin2021-GPUknnRPD}.
 The main drawback of \textit{k}NN-based method is that its efficiency is sensitive to the distribution of the given sites~\cite{Ray2018-MeshlessVoronoi}.
 In high dimensional spaces, the \textit{k}NN-based method usually performs worse than the DT-based method when the distribution leads to long and thin Voronoi cells.
 Another method called corner validation~\cite{Sainlot2017-CornerValidation} shows better performance than the \textit{k}NN-based method when the sites are far away from the domain.
-However, if a triangle/tetrahedron intersects with an excess of Voronoi cells, the corner validation method has to run more iterations on that triangle/tetrahedron, resulting in abundant computations.
+However, if a simplex intersects with a large number of Voronoi cells, the corner validation method requires more iterations, resulting in a significant computational cost.